wise case study

 The user research consisted of finding complaints posted online since the company is well-known.
 Also, a questionnaire was conducted to a sample of potential customers who didn’t know Wise or haven’t used their services yet.

 The customer reviews revealed that the address change was one of the most pronounced and reoccurring challenges users faced.
-If a user is just checking out the registration process and then wants to come back and register properly.
+If a user is just checking out the registration process and then wants to come back and register properly, they are stuck with finishing their trial registration, calling customer service to cancel it and then reordering.
 When a user is not able to fix their error during registration, they must rely on competent customer service, which wasn't always the case.

 I tried out the registration with the wrong address and found that the complaints were correct.
 After entering the wrong address and continuing the process, it was not possible to edit the address, even before finishing registration.

-A 10 question questionnaire went out to a small sample group which confirmed that this user issue would turn away about 30% of customers, frustrate about 60% of them even though they would try to fix the problem themselves, and the rest were unsure or not bothered.
+A 10-question questionnaire went out to a small sample group which confirmed that this user issue would turn away about 30% of customers, frustrate about 60% of them even though they would try to fix the problem themselves, and the rest were unsure or not bothered because if they need a tool or service that doesn’t have any alternative competitors, like Wise, they would feel compelled to complete the task even with friction.

 3. Creative Process